Control TV

-ControlTV was a live interactive reality web show executive produced by Seth Green and directed by Big Fantastic (the filmmaking collective behind series such as Prom Queen).
+ControlTV is a live interactive reality web show executive produced by Seth Green and directed by Big Fantastic (the filmmaking collective behind series such as Prom Queen).
 Starting October 6, 2010, 25-year-old Tristan Couvares began the experiment of having his life filmed all day, every day, for a duration of 6 weeks.

 Awards

 ControlTV was awarded Digital Luminary Award from the National Association of Television Program Executives (NAPTE) and receiving an Honorable Mention during the 2011 Webby Awards.

 About

 ControlTV produced by actor Seth Green, Matthew Senrich, Ken Fuchs, Steve Kessler, Richard Saperstein, Craig Ullman, and Shara Kay documented the life of Tristan Couvares for six weeks, starting October 6, 2010.
 The show was streamed live 24/7, and short, re-cap episodes were posted every weekday.
 The fans of Control TV had been dubbed "the controllers" and voted on various aspects of daily life such as what Tristan would eat, when he would wake up and what he would wear.
 At one point, the majority of the viewers voted for Tristan Couvares to have an hour off camera.
 During the show, many cuss words were bleeped out with a splash screen displaying the word "whoops" and a small repeating audio clip.